anshu10165/Assignment/README.md

   * The parent controller(```ImageSearchController```) has its associated viewModel(```ImageSearchViewModel```).
   * The ImageCell displaying image has again its associated viewModel(```ImageCellViewModel```) which contains the url of image to display.
   * Project contains separated ```Services``` group to take care of the networking part.
+  * Unit-Tests coverage has been added for ViewModels conatining business logic, ViewControllers and Network Layer.

   ![Screenshot](https://github.com/anshu10165/Images/blob/master/Screenshot%202019-10-02%20at%2012.24.18%20PM.png)